 Shambhala Publications, with generous sponsorship from the Tsadra Foundation, are publishing all the volumes in this, one of the five "Treasuries" of Jamgon Kongtrul the Great.

-The following is an excerpt from Ringu Tulku’s The Ri-me Philosophy of Jamgön Kongtrul the Great:
+The following account of the history of the Treasury of Instructions is an excerpt from Ringu Tulku’s The Ri-me Philosophy of Jamgön Kongtrul the Great:

 When they were together at this time, Kongtrul asked Khyentse [Jamyang Khyentse Wangpo] what he thought of their collecting the most important instructions they had received from the eight practice lineages, in order to keep these teachings from fading away.
 Khyentse Rinpoche replied that he had already written down about twenty volumes of explanations and commentaries, but his writings were unorganized and there were some missing parts, like the empowerments.
 He told Kongtrul it would be very good for him to do that and that they should call it the Treasury of Instructions.
 Khyentse listed the order for the contents of the ten volumes of the Treasury of Instructions, and then he gave Kongtrul the transmission of the Red and Black Volumes of the Lamdre, which are Sakya lineage teachings of the Path with Its Result.